loafoe/hsdp-task-cuda-test/README.md

 # hsdp-task-cuda-test

-A Docker image that serves as a skeleton for creating [hsdp_function](https://registry.terraform.io/providers/philips-software/hsdp/latest/docs/resources/function) tasks.
+A Docker image that serves as a skeleton for creating [hsdp_function](https://registry.terraform.io/providers/philips-software/hsdp/latest/docs/resources/function) tasks which can take advantage of HSDP Iron GPU workers.

 # Usage